marc2332/bliss/doc/docs/config_p201.md

 # Configuring the P201 counter card

-This chapter assumes you have have a running a bliss configuration server (beacon) available on your system.
+This chapter assumes you have have a running a BLISS configuration server (beacon) available on your system.

-The CT2 card has two models:
+The CT2 card exists in two versions:

 -   *P201*: the `PCI` version of the card
     -   8 input channels